EricLambrecht/react-timing-hooks/docs/intervals-api/index.md

 React hooks that wrap [setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) or build on top of it.
 {: .fs-6 .fw-300 }

-All of these hooks will automatically take care of clearing any intervals that you set if the component unmounts for example.
+The intervals that these hooks create can be **paused, resumed, stopped and re-started**.
+Additionally, they will automatically take care of clearing any intervals that you set if the component unmounts for example.